 The Depew Village Board along with Fire Chief Young and other officers of the fire department were the guests of the Seagrave Fire Engine Corporation on August 13th at a demonstration of a Seagrave engine at North Tonawanda.

 The guests were provided with bus transportation by their hosts.
 All those viewing the pumping demonstration were very much impressed by its performance.
 The time has arrived for the local fire department to be equipped with a high-pressure pumper in order to cope with fire within the village limits and in the outskirts.
 The displays of modernly equipped fire departments during the recent convention in Depew have made Depew’s need for such an apparatus more evident than ever before.

 Following the public demonstration of the various pumping engines, the board of trustees received a letter from the Aetna Hose Company, recommending the purchase of the Seagrave engine.

-Differences of opinion on the merits of a gear driven pump or a piston pump in the various types of modern fire apparatus has thus far held up any action by the village board in purchasing the apparatus for the Aetna’s.
+Differences of opinion on the merits of a gear-driven pump or a piston pump in the various types of modern fire apparatus have thus far held up any action by the village board in purchasing the apparatus for the Aetna’s.